To get started with Netlify Connect, create and configure your first data layer.

 Need to add a new data source to an existing data layer?

-If you want to add a new data source, site, or custom webhook to an existing data layer, you can do this from the data layer settings page.
+If you want to add a new data source, site, notification, or webhook to an existing data layer, you can do this from the data layer settings page.
 To learn more, review our manage data layers doc.

 The second step in the data layer configuration flow is to add one or more data sources to your data layer.
 We recommend that you add at least one data source now, but you will have the option to add more after you complete this flow.